 During the collection of water-quality data, assurance that the data obtained represent the in-situ quality of the water is a major concern.
 Certain measurements, such as water temperature, pH, and dissolved oxygen, need to be made onsite when the samples are collected.
 To assure that measurements made in the laboratory also represent the in-situ water quality, carefully prescribed procedures need to be followed when collecting the samples, when treating the samples to prevent changes in quality pending analysis, and when shipping the samples to the laboratory.
-Procedures for onsite measurements and for collecting, treating, and shipping samples are detailed in the TWRI Book 1, Chapter D2; Book 3, Chapter C2; and Book 5, Chapters A1, A3, and A4.
+Procedures for on-site measurements and for collecting, treating, and shipping samples are given in publications on "Techniques of Water-Resources Investigations," Book 1, Chap.
+D2; Book 3, Chap.
+A1, A3, and A4; Book 9, Chap.
+A1-A9.
 These references are listed in the PUBLICATIONS ON TECHNIQUES OF WATER-RESOURCES INVESTIGATIONS section of this report.
 These methods are consistent with ASTM standards and generally follow ISO standards.
 Also, detailed information on collecting, treating, and shipping samples may be obtained from the U.S. Geological Survey District Office.